· · · · · · ·

 One of the best things to do in Tampa with teens is probably a day at Busch Gardens, which offers thrill rides, animal adventures and the Adventure Island water park.

-Of course, there are lots more things to do in Tampa with teens.
-Consider these:
+Other things to do in Tampa with teens

 Spend the day at the beach.
 Tampa’s beaches offer traditional sun and surf fun, but consider waterskiing, jet-skiing or parasailing to take your teen’s beach vacation to the next level.